LPC-Thom Europe launches €760m dividend recap after failed sale

-* Says 15.4 mln stg acquisition of a portfolio of supported living properties

-LONDON, June 29 Jewellery retailer Thom Europe has launched €760m of leveraged loans to refinance existing bonds and pay a dividend to shareholders, it announced on Thursday.
+LONDON, June 29 (Reuters) - Jewellery retailer Thom Europe has launched €760m of leveraged loans to refinance existing bonds and pay a dividend to shareholders, it announced on Thursday.

 The financing launched after a failed attempt to sell the business, banking sources said.